The NAFTA stands for the North American Free Trade Agreement it is one of the biggest trading blocks. Why was NAFTA created?

 How has it affected the Mexican economy?

 The Mexican economy is very diverse in nature.
-There are two parts which were divided the Mexican economy.
+There are two parts that were divided into the Mexican economy.
 As it is a fast-growing economy with globally competitive multinationals with which having cutting-edge manufacturing plants and other is traditional enterprises.
 Here both the economy is moving in a different direction the traditional market is going into a huge loss due to global tradings in NAFTA and the other multinationals are growing with having sustainable growth

 What impact has it had on Canada?